reactome-fi/bmi_isc_analysis/README.md

 The resources folder contains static files to help with reproducing the results where some variability is always observed like CytoTRACE results and UMAP coordinates.
 DEG lists and Reactome pathway-gene sets are also present as well as the exported conda environment used for generating the results in this manuscript.

 Python and R scripts are in their respective folders and should output results within their directories.

+The release was updated so that a DOI could be generated automatically via Zenodo.